black7375/Fluid-Size/README.md

 ### Calculation process

 1. Size specification
-2. Angle calculations in the devices that would look the smallest(or can you specify which device to reference?)
+2. Angle calculations in the devices that would look the smallest(or can you specify which device to reference?, [Options:device](https://github.com/black7375/Fluid-Size/wiki/API#2-device))
 3. Generate a `fit size` for each device based on the angle
 4. Provides fluidity between devices